Let’s face it — continuously coming up with fresh content to keep your email readers, followers, and fans engaged isn’t easy.

 1. Make it easy to find the right content

-With the abundance of articles published every day, you might feel like sorting through and finding the right thing to share is the hardest part.
+With thousands of new articles published every day, you might feel like sorting through and finding the right thing to share is the hardest part.

-Make things easier for yourself by using a tool like Feedly.
+Make things easier on yourself by using a tool like Feedly.
 Feedly is an easy-to-use content curation tool that sorts through content for you.

 Here’s an example of what my “Marketing” feed looks like:

 Even when you’re sharing someone else’s content, you can still make it personal by offering your own perspective.